Configuring LLM Providers

 When multiple authentication methods are available, sfp uses the following priority:

-1. Environment Variables - Highest priority, useful for CI/CD
+1. Environment Variables - Highest priority, recommended for CI/CD

 Troubleshooting